condlex/wpdk/README.md

     __ Steps by steps purchasing larger USB sticks, generate and index 1 billion posts with multiple USB sticks on laptop.

+[ April 9, 2026 ]
++ I have just received rejected email from Automattic.
+This repository will be not updated any more.
+"Wordpress On Disk" project will be done by closed source.
+"Wordpress On Disk" will be renamed to "Postisk" which is: o A CMS written in Hack language & run on HHVM. o Provide cloud service for CMS needs. o Provide post managing with dynamic properties (something like Salesforce) o Provide API access for developers to build web app based on "Postisk". o Source code of "Postisk" will be stored offline.

 ```